charliemblack/gemfire-asset-tracking/README.md

 In this example we will be using some features of Geode:

 1. **PartitionListener** – The partition listener is make sure the index is HA.
 When there is a failure detected the PartitionListener will create the index on the primary node(s).
-2. **CacheWriter** – As data is being inserted and removed from the system we have to update the index.
+2. **AsyncEventListener** – As data is being inserted and removed from the system we have to update the index.
+We are using a AsyncEventListener to assure the index is in order.
 3. **Functions** - The indexes are maintained on the servers so we want to query the servers for the data that matches the search.

 In this project I have also made heavy use of Spring eco system.

 1. **Spring Data Geode** - Spring Data Geode is part of the Spring Data project.
 I use this project configure Geode and use dependency injection to wire up the project.
-I used spring xml DSL to configure the project because I wanted all the config in one place - just personal preference to help someone with learning.
+I used spring xml DSL to configure the project because I wanted all the config in one place - just personal preference.
 2. **Spring Boot** - A great way to package up your java application in a single jar.
 It make management of java application a breeze.

 The Quad Tree Implementation details in this project